cosmologicon/pygame-view/README.md

 Similar to calling `pview.screen.fill(color, rect)`, except that alpha values of the color are respected.
 If the color has an alpha value less than 255, transparency blending will be used.

+### `pview.cycle_height`

+	pview.cycle_height(heights, reverse = False)

+Given a list of heights, choose a height from the list based on the current height.
+If the current height is in the list of heights, then choose the next largest (wrapping around to the smallest if the current height is equal to the largest height in the list).
+If `reverse` is set to `True`, then instead choose the next smallest.

 ### `pview.screenshot`

 	pview.screenshot()